luisvonmuller/rdatatables/README.md

 follow me on twitter: @luisvonmuller
 ## I'm open to oportunities ;) luis@vonmuller.com.br

-*this crate maybe open to SQL injections view the "search" field on the front-end datatables.
-This will be fixed as soon as possible. *
+###  this crate maybe be open to SQL injections view the "search" field on the front-end datatables.
+This will be fixed as soon as possible. - If your able to fix it for us, please, do!

 Whats missing?
 * Regex searching
 * combinative column searching